SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```

 ## Constant/fixed species
-It is possible to fix the concentration of a species in a reaction.
+It is possible to fix the amount of a species in a reaction.
 Without fixing
 a species, a reaction could look like
 ```@example tut2
 rn = @reaction_network begin